About this course

 Level 5 (Year 2)

-The second year will concentrate on how can you make a contribution through an understanding of principles of project management as performer, maker or producer.
-This will include facilitation skills, case studies, professional inputs from individuals and companies working as cultural activists in the field, industry visits and placements within an Arts organisation (eg Battersea Arts Centre, Slunglow at Holbeck, Good Chance Theatre, Crossing Borders, Unlimited) or major festivals, cultural seasons, European Capitals of culture.
+The second-year will concentrate on how can you make a contribution through an understanding of principles of project management as performer, maker or producer.
+This will include facilitation skills, case studies, professional inputs from individuals and companies working as cultural activists in the field, industry visits and placements within an Arts organisation (eg Arts Council England, Battersea Arts Centre, Coney, The Sick of the Fringe, Slunglow at The Holbeck) or major festivals, cultural seasons, European Capitals of culture.
 UNESCO World Cities of culture.
 Working with cultural activists you will build on the work of year one, developing management, administrative and cultural leadership skills and exploring the range of skills required to fulfill the role of cultural activist (as performer, maker or producer) in a social change context.

 Level 6 (Year 3)

 The third year focuses on your skills as leader and you will develop a project in partnership with a cultural /social organisation with mentoring.
 This will take the form of an articulated role in a social impact project in an organization or group.